All of the Following Are Steps in Derivative Classification Except – Common Missteps

 The other three steps indeed constitute key components of derivative classification:

-1. Reviewing and Identifying Classified Information: This initial phase involves examining documents or data for any pre-existing classifications.
+1. Analyzing and Identifying Classified Information: This initial phase involves examining documents or data for any pre-existing classifications.

 2. Applying Appropriate Markings: After identification comes marking – labeling documents with their correct security level (Confidential, Secret, Top Secret).